 Neptune Island shark diving is one of the 4 top spots in the world for great white sharks

-Why do the great white sharks congregate around Neptune Island?
+Why do the great white sharks congregate around Neptune Island in more detail?

 In the case of the Neptune Islands the pinnipeds are New Zealand Fur Seals and Australian Sea Lions.
 The Neptune Islands are home to one of Australia’s largest populations of New Zealand fur seals.

 Great white sharks congregate around the Neptune Islands for the adolescent seal pups